 “Yes would definitely go back again, and travelling around we met a lot of people who had been to Vietnam before. ”

 So ZigaZagers where have you travelled in Asia and really enjoyed?
-Please do share your favourites in the comments section.
+Please do share your favourite Asian holiday spots in the comments section.